Remembering Alex Trebek: 8 Fascinating Facts About the Beloved ‘Jeopardy!’ Host’s Life and Career

-From setting world records to his famous facial hair and his intriguing early career, Jeopardy! host Alex Trebek has enjoyed a fascinating life.
-Photo: Kris Connor/Getty Images
+From setting world records to his famous facial hair and his intriguing early career, 'Jeopardy!' host Alex Trebek, pictured above in 2010, led a fascinating life.
+Photo: Amanda Edwards/Getty Images

-Of course, there’s a lot to learn about the Canadian game show host — from his childhood career aspirations to his unique connection to the Kennedy assassination to the lost clip of he and Moses, ZoomerMedia founder and CEO, appearing on CBC’s The Way It Is in 1969 — so in celebration of his 80th birthday, we’re playing our own game of “Alex Trebek Jeopardy!”
+Of course, there’s a lot more to learn about the Canadian game show host — from his childhood career aspirations to his unique connection to the Kennedy assassination to the lost clip of he and Moses, ZoomerMedia founder and CEO, appearing on CBC’s The Way It Is in 1969.

 Early Life for $100